 Maybe cinema has not been around long enough, compared to the other art forms?
 It can still grow?

 Yes, maybe it’s too soon; it’s only been going for 120 years, compared to painting that’s been going on for thousands of years.
 So, maybe cinema hasn’t been going long enough, but I certainly believe it’s not the seventh art.
 You know, [French painter] Bazaine once said, ‘Cinema is a combination of theater, literature and, if you’re very lucky, a little painting.’
-We don’t really have an imagistic cinema, we have a text-based cinema, and not only does it perpetuate itself in narratives and storytelling—which is a literary pursuit and not a visual pursuit—but all the paintings are certainly non-narrative.
+We don’t really have an imagistic cinema; we have a text-based cinema, and not only does it perpetuate itself in narratives and storytelling—which is a literary pursuit and not a visual pursuit—but all the paintings are certainly non-narrative.
 The very best paintings stand on their own.
 They don’t have to tell a story; why should cinema have to tell a story?
-So I think cinema is slaved storytelling, there are far too many writers who are turning cinema into a form of an illustrated literature, which is not cinema.
+So I think cinema has slaved storytelling, there are far too many writers who are turning cinema into a form of an illustrated literature, which is not cinema.
 I feel very pessimistic about the notion of the cinema that we have ended up with.
 Cinema now is bedtime stories for adults.
 That’s why I tried to make a film like “Que Viva Eisenstein!” as a film about film and images.

 As a filmmaker, you can be compared with Pedro Almodóvar or Lars von Trier.
 You all have a very personal approach, you succeed in making your own films, and you’re able to reach your audience.
 Is it difficult to do that, getting your projects financed, have final cut…?